abhibothera/Fundamentals-of-Parallelism-on-Intel-Architecture-Answers/README.md

-# Fundamentals-of-Parallelism-on-Intel-Architecture-Answers
+# Fundamentals-of-Parallelism-on-Intel-Architecture
-It has the answers to the above Coursera course.
+*Fundamentals of Parallelism on Intel Architecture* offered by Intel on Coursera